matassp/scanorama-film-scraper/readme.md

-# scanorama-film-scraper
+# Scanorama film scraper

 A tool to scrape feature film data from Scanorama and export it to CSV format for Letterboxd import.

-This scraper was utilized to create the curated film list **[Scanorama 2024](https://letterboxd.com/mat2s/list/scanorama-2024/)** on Letterboxd.
+This scraper was used to create the curated film list **[Scanorama 2024](https://letterboxd.com/mat2s/list/scanorama-2024/)** on Letterboxd.

 ## Requirements